Japan leads the world for low newborn mortality, but babies born in poorest countries still face 'alarming' risks: UNICEF | The Japan Times

 Of the 10 highest-risk countries, eight are in sub-Saharan Africa — countries where “pregnant women are much less likely to receive assistance,” due to poverty, conflict or weak institutions, according to the report.

-Those eight countries are the Central African Republic (a one in 24 chance of death); Somalia, Lesotho, Guinea-Bissau and South Sudan (all with a one in 26 chance); Cote d’Ivoire (one in 27); and Mali and Chad (both with a one in 28 chance).
+Those eight countries are the Central African Republic (a 1 in 24 chance of death); Somalia, Lesotho, Guinea-Bissau and South Sudan (all with a 1 in 26 chance); Cote d’Ivoire (1 in 27); and Mali and Chad (both with a 1 in 28 chance).

 Each year, some 2.6 million babies do not survive through their first month.